l3uddz/traktarr/README.md

   Add multiple shows to Sonarr.

 Options:
   -t, --list-type TEXT            Trakt list to process.
-For example, anticipated,
+For example,
+                                  anticipated, trending, popular, watched,
-                            trending, popular, watchlist or any URL to a list [required]
+                                  played, watchlist or any URL to a list [required]
-  -l, --add-limit INTEGER   Limit number of shows added to Sonarr.  [default:
+  -l, --add-limit INTEGER         Limit number of shows added to Sonarr.
-                            0]
+                                  [default: 0]
   -d, --add-delay FLOAT           Seconds between each add request to Sonarr.
                                   [default: 2.5]
+  -s, --sort [votes|rating|release]
+                                  Sort list to process.
   -g, --genre TEXT                Only add shows from this genre to Sonarr.
   -f, --folder TEXT               Add shows with this root folder to Sonarr.
   --no-search                     Disable search when adding shows to Sonarr.
   --notifications                 Send notifications.
-  --ignore-blacklist        Ignores the blacklist when running the command.
   --authenticate-user TEXT        Specify which user to authenticate with to
                                   retrieve Trakt lists.
-Default: first user in the config
+Default: first user in the config --ignore-blacklist              Ignores the blacklist when running the command.
   --help                          Show this message and exit.
 ```

+`-t`, `--list-type` - Trakt list to process.
+Choices are: `anticipated`, `trending`, `popular`, `watched`, `played`, `URL` (trakt list).

+- Watched Lists: Shows that are the most watched by unique Trakt users (mutliple viewings excluded).

+  - `watched` / `watched_weekly` - Most watched in the week.

+  - `watched_monthly` - Most watched in the month.

+  - `watched_yearly` - Most watched in the year.

+  - `watched_all` - Most watched of all time.

+- Played Lists: Shows that are the most played by Trakt users (mutliple viewings included).

+  - `played` / `played_weekly` - Most played in the week.

+  - `played_monthly` - Most played in the month.

+  - `played_yearly` - Most played in the year.

+  - `played_all` Most played of all time.

+`-l`, `--add-limit` - Limit number of shows added to Radarr.

+`-d`, `--add-delay` - Add seconds delay between each add request to Sonarr.
+Default is 2.5 seconds.

+ - Example: `-d 5`

+`-s`, `--sort` - Sort list by highest `votes`, highest `rating`, or the latest `release` dates.
+Default is highest `votes`.

+ - Example: `-s release`

+`-g`, `--genre` - Only add shows from this genre to Sonarr.

+- Can find a list [here](list_of_show_genres.md).

+`-f`, `--folder` -  Add shows to a specific root folder in Sonarr.

+ - Example: `-f /mnt/unionfs/Media/Shows/Shows-Kids/`

+`--no-search` - Tells Sonarr to not automatically search for added shows / movies.

+`--notifications` - To enable notifications.
+Default is `disabled`.

+`--ignore-blacklist` - Ignores blacklist filtering.
+Equivalent of `disabled_for` in config.json.

-## Examples (Manual)
+## Examples (CLI)

+### Movies

 - Add the movie "Black Panther (2018)":